List of major Creative Commons–licensed works: Number of Creative Commons works

 Creative Commons offers also a search engine for major databases as: Europeana, Open Clip Art Library, Pixabay, ccMixter and more.

 Governments and intergovernmental organizations

 As of January 2016, 31 governments and 7 intergovernmental organizations have made their information available per CC according to creativecommons.org; similarly dozens of organizations from the GLAM sector (Galleries, Libraries, Archives, and Museums).

+Conditions of distribution

+Below is a list of conditions ("rights") of a work's distribution.
+All Creative Commons licenses grant "baseline rights", such as the right to distribute the copyrighted work worldwide for non-commercial purposes and without modification.